-- Bend your elbows to 90 degrees, and hold a kleenex box in between both your hands, with your palms facing inward.
+- Bend your elbows to 90 degrees, and hold the box in between your hands, with your palms facing inward.

 - Gently pinch your shoulder blades down and in (like the Shoulder Blade Pinch Exercise).

-- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the kleenex box up in front of you.
+- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the box in front of you.